iifl-logo

 ANNUAL EVALUATION OF BOARDS PERFORMANCE:

 Pursuant to the provisions of the Companies Act, 2013 and SEBI Guidance note on Board evaluation issued by SEBI vide its circular dated January 5, 2017, the annual performance evaluation of its Board, the directors individually and Committees of the Board, viz.
-Audit and Nomination and Remuneration Committee has been carried out.
+Audit Committee and Nomination and Remuneration Committee has been carried out.

-1. Composition of the Board and Committee.
+1. Composition ofthe Board and Committees.

-2. Understanding of the Company and its business by the Board.
+2. Understanding ofthe Company and its business by the Board.

 4. Effective conduct of Board and Committee meetings.